jzuhone/pyxsim/doc/source/source_models.rst

 Source Models for Generating Photons
 ====================================

-pyXSIM comes with three pre-defined ``SourceModel`` types for generating photon energies.
+pyXSIM comes with three pre-defined ``SourceModel`` types for generating a new :class:`~pyxsim.photon_list.PhotonList`, for use with the :meth:`~pyxsim.photon_list.PhotonList.from_data_source` method.
 Though these should cover the vast majority of use cases, there is also the option to design your own source model.
-To produce a ``PhotonList`` from a 3D data source, it is necessary to specify one of these source models.

 .. _thermal_sources: